chestdb/chest/fibonacci_radix_tree.md

 - `fruits`
 - `banana smoothie with a little umbrella`

-From here on, the length of the nodes is assumed to be proportional to the amount of space they're using.
+From here on, the width of nodes in diagrams is proportional to the amount of space they're using.

 ### Adding `banana`